DrTexx/dbi/README.md

 ## What is the usage case scenario for dbi?
 Scripts which care to benefit from
 - execution of multiple external functions via a single-line
-- user-driven per-function status feedback
+- user-written feedback on the status of each function's progress
+- simple modification of verbosity on-the-fly (or in advanced)
 - colour-coded console output (based on verbosity levels)
 ## y tho?
 My console had become populated by indecernable walls of debugging text, all thanks to riddling my scripts with lines like ```print(str(var),var)``` for debugging.